Last Updated: May 13, 2026

 - Easy to find locally and online

-- Needs upgrades to show better
+- Needs the illumination kit to show properly

-- Expense when you add the upgrades
+- More expensive once you add upgrades

 How To Install